pmench/mrp-team/README.md

 ## A Note on Portugol

 Portugol is a toy programming language designed for educational purposes.
 It is primarily used by Portuguese-speaking school children.
-Just 4k Github repositories contain code in Portugol, including ours.
+Just 4k Github repositories contain code written in Portugol, including ours.
 We have no idea why our repository says it includes Portugol code — everything is written in R, Python, CSS, and HTML.
 But we do think it's a little silly!